automine/app_for_vulnerabilities/README.md

 This app has been tested with versions 4.x of the CIM add-on.

 ### Data model Acceleration on the Vulnerabilities data model
 In order to make the app respond and load quickly, accelerated data models are used to provide summary data.
 For this data to be available, the `Vulnerabilities` data model must be accelerated.
-Information on how to enable acceleration for the Web data model can be found here: <http://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Managedatamodels#Enable_data_model_acceleration>
+Information on how to enable acceleration for the Vulnerabilities data model can be found here: <http://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Managedatamodels#Enable_data_model_acceleration>

 ## Installation
-This app should be installed on a search head where the Web data model has been accelerated.
+This app should be installed on a search head where the Vulnerabilities data model has been accelerated.
 More information on installing or upgrading Splunk apps can be found here: <http://docs.splunk.com/Documentation/Splunk/latest/Admin/Wheretogetmoreapps>

 __Note__: This app will require a restart of Splunk.